The Twelve Caesars: Julius Caesar

 Suetonius begins this section with the death of Caesar's father, when Caesar himself was sixteen years old.
-Suetonius describes Caesar's relationship with a wealthy woman named Cossutia at this time, and then recounts his engagement to Cornelia during the civic strife.
+Suetonius describes Caesar's relationship with a wealthy woman named Cossutia at this time and then recounts his engagement to Cornelia during the civic strife.
 He also relates Caesar's military conquests, especially those in Gaul, and his Civil War against Pompey the Great.
 To characterize Caesar during the war, Suetonius quotes him in a battle that he nearly lost: "That man [Pompey] does not know how to win a war".
-Suetonius also includes one of Caesar's most famous decrees, "Veni, vidi, vici" (I came, I saw, I conquered).
+Suetonius also includes one of Caesar's most famous sayings: "Veni, vidi, vici" ('I came, I saw, I conquered').

-One memorable incident that Suetonius describes is when a young Caesar was captured by pirates in the Mediterranean Sea.
-Caesar amusedly insisted that the initial ransom they sought in return for his life was too low, and he ordered the pirates to raise the price to 50 talents.
+One memorable incident which Suetonius describes is when a young Caesar was captured by pirates in the Mediterranean Sea.
+Caesar amusingly insisted that the initial ransom they sought in return for his life was too low, and he ordered the pirates to raise the price to 50 talents.
 He spent the remainder of his time in captivity addressing them as subordinates, participating in their games and exercises, and forcing them to listen to his speeches and poetry.
-He also promised that upon being freed, he would one day find the pirates and crucify them, a standard punishment for piracy during this time.
-He was released after about one month of captivity following the ransom payment of 50 talents.
-Caesar, despite holding no command or public office, quickly managed to raise an army entirely on his own, capture the pirates, and crucify them.
-He additionally recovered the 50 talents.
+He also promised that, upon being freed, he would one day find the pirates and crucify them, which was a standard punishment for piracy during this time.
+He was released after about one month of captivity following the payment of the 50-talent ransom.
+Caesar, despite holding no command or public office, quickly raised an army entirely on his own, captured the pirates, and crucified them.
+He also recovered the 50 talents.